 The “Tommy Gun” was issued to the 1st Battalion of the 48th Highlanders in 1943 prior to going to Sicily.
 Brigadier General John Tagliaferro Thompson, a US Army Ordinance officer, was interested in developing an automatic rifle.
-He rejected all the conventional operating systems available at that time and chose a system developed by a Commander Blish, USN.
-Together they found that the Blish Lock would not work with high powered rifle ammunition but worked well with low powered .45 cal Auto pistol ammunition.
-Thompson was inspired and changed his design to a hand-held machine gun which he called the “Trench Sweeper”.
-The first models were produced in 1921 with the parts being made by the Colt company and assembled by the Auto-Ordinance company, a partnership of Thompson, Blish and a financier named Thomas Ryan, and was promoted as a Police weapon.
-In 1939 the French and British governments ordered more than 130,000 of them and the manufacture was taken over by the Savage company.
+He rejected all the conventional operating systems available at that time and chose a system developed by Commander Blish, USN.
+Together they found that the Blish Lock would not work with high-powered rifle ammunition but worked well with low-powered .45 cal Auto pistol ammunition.
+Thompson was inspired and changed his design to a hand-held machine gun which he called the “Trench Sweeper.”
+The first models were produced in 1921, with the parts being made by the Colt company and assembled by the Auto-Ordinance company, a partnership of Thompson, Blish, and a financier named Thomas Ryan, and was promoted as a Police weapon.
+In 1939 the French and British governments ordered more than 130,000 of them, and the manufacture was taken over by the Savage company.
 They were not happy with the Blish Lock and wanted to change to a simple blow-back operating system because it was cheaper and easier to make.
-Auto-Ordinance did not want to change so Savage threatened to produce a competitive gun with the change and Auto-Ordinance acceded to their demand.
+Auto-Ordinance did not want to change, so Savage threatened to produce a competitive gun with the change, and because of that Auto-Ordinance acceded to their demand.
 In Canadian Service, it was first used in 1941 in Hong Kong, quickly being replaced with the Sten MkII mostly due to its cost.
 Despite that, it was the only submachine gun used by the Canadian Forces in the Mediterranean due to logistical concerns as shipping in a new round that hadn’t been used by the Canadian military prior to this point, the advantage of the 45 Automatic Colt Pistol (ACP) cartridge is that the round had already been used by the Canadian military in the American made M1911 and M1911A1 which had been purchased by the Canadian military during World War One and Two.